mxkmv/promgrafana/README.md

 For first run you should use this man: <BR> <BR>
 git clone https://github.com/mxkmv/promgrafana.git <BR>
 cd promgrafana/ <BR>
-For native start/stop actions you should use command: docker-compose up -d - start stack docker-compose stop - stop stack <BR> <BR>
+For native start/stop actions you should use command: <BR>
+docker-compose up -d - start stack <BR> docker-compose stop - stop stack <BR> <BR>
 For comfort use you should use command: <BR>
-docker-up - start stack
+docker-up - start stack <BR>
 docker-down stop stack  <BR>
 For another functions read Makefile
 <BR>